MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 author: Teresa-Motiv
-description: Describes the settings that are available for Windows Time Service (W32Time) and the tools that you can use to configure those settings ms.author: v-tea ms.date: 11/20/2020 ms.topic: article
+description: Describes the settings that are available for Windows Time Service (W32Time) and the tools that you can use to configure those settings ms.author: v-tea ms.date: 03/30/2021 ms.topic: article ms.custom: contperfq4
 ---

 # Windows Time service tools and settings

-> Applies to: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows 10 or later
+> Applies to Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows 10

-In this topic, you learn about tools and settings for Windows Time service (W32Time).
+The Windows Time service (W32Time) synchronizes the date and time for all computers managed by Active Directory Domain Services (AD DS).
+This article covers the different tools and settings used to manage the Windows Time service.

-If you want to synchronize time for only a domain-joined client computer, see [Configure a client computer for automatic domain time synchronization](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc816884%28v%3dws.10%29).
-For additional topics about how to configure Windows Time service, see [Where to Find Windows Time Service Configuration Information](windows-time-service-top.md).
+If you want to synchronize time for just a domain-joined client computer, see [Configure a client computer for automatic domain time synchronization](/previous-versions/windows/it-pro/windows-server-2008-r2-and-2008/cc816884%28v%3dws.10%29).
+For additional information on configuring the Windows Time service, see [Where to Find Windows Time Service Configuration Information](windows-time-service-top.md).

 > [!CAUTION]
-> You should not use the **Net time** command to configure or set time when the Windows Time service is running.
+> Don't use the **Net time** command to configure or set time when the Windows Time service is running.
 >
 > Also, on older computers that run Windows XP or earlier versions, the **Net time /querysntp** command displays the name of a Network Time Protocol (NTP) server with which a computer is configured to synchronize, but that NTP server is used only when the computer's time client is configured as NTP or AllSync.
 That command has since been deprecated.